ka-de/cringe.live/content/docs/rust/rustfmt-skip.md

 bookFlatSection: false
 bookToC: false
 title: "#[rustfmt::skip]"
+summary: "An attribute you can place above code to tell `rustfmt` not to format it."
 ---

 <!--markdownlint-disable MD025 MD033 -->

 # #[rustfmt::skip]

+---

 The `#[rustfmt::skip]` attribute is a directive you can place above a piece of code to tell `rustfmt` to ignore it during formatting.
 This is useful when you have a specific formatting style that you want to preserve, which might otherwise be altered by `rustfmt`.